landiisotta/ODFstatistics/README.md

 dataset.name -> insert the name of the file to read between quotes

-typedf -> insert the type of your dataset as explained in 'db_structure.pdf'
+typedf -> insert the type of your dataset as explained in 'db_structure.pdf' ('l' for long format, 'w' for wide format, 'sh' for sheet format, 'nolong' for not-longitudinal format)

 nfact -> insert the number of variables that are NOT time dependent.
 Do not include the column of subject ids and the column of times (if any)